Snow-Okami/bolt_tutorial/chapter3.md

 }
 ```

 Open up the *TutorialServerCallbacks.cs* file an update the class we have in there, remove the two calls to `BoltNetwork.Instantiate`.

-Implement the unity `Awake` and call `TutorialPlayerObjectRegistry.CreateServerPlayer` inside it, this creates the server player for us whenever this callback object becomes active.
+Implement the unity `Awake` function and call `TutorialPlayerObjectRegistry.CreateServerPlayer` inside it, this creates the server player for us whenever this callback object becomes active.

-Also in `TutorialServerCallbacks` override the method called `ClientConnected` inherited from `BoltCallbacks`.
+Also in `TutorialServerCallbacks` override the method called `ClientConnected` which is inherited from `BoltCallbacks`.
 Inside of it call `TutorialPlayerObjectRegistry.CreateClientPlayer` and pass in the connection argument.

 ```csharp
 using UnityEngine;